StacksGather

 • Doesn’t have native plugin integrations like GitHub Copilot

-• Focus is academic and research-heavy — not built as a direct plug-and-play tool for IDEs
+• Focus is academic and research-heavy, not built as a direct plug-and-play tool for IDEs

-8. Visual Studio IntelliCode
+9. Visual Studio IntelliCode

 For .NET and C++ developers, IntelliCode is a Microsoft offering that enhances Visual Studio’s autocomplete capabilities.

 Visual Studio IntelliCode is an AI-assisted coding tool developed by Microsoft, designed to enhance the developer experience within Visual Studio and Visual Studio Code.
 It provides intelligent code suggestions, automatic code completions, context-aware recommendations, and team-based learning to help developers write code faster and with fewer errors.
+Unlike general-purpose AI tools like Codex or Tabnine, IntelliCode is deeply integrated into Microsoft's ecosystem and focuses heavily on contextual learning and best practice recommendations.

 Key Features of IntelliCode